-Generally, mahogany gives the warmest, woodiest tone while maple is the brightest, and walnut is in between.
+Generally, mahogany and cherry give the warmest, woodiest tone while maple is the brightest, and walnut is in between.
 However, every piece of wood is different and varies widely even within the same species.
 For example, mahogany and walnut can sometimes be more dense and brighter than maple, and maple can sometimes be warmer and woodier than mahogany or walnut.
 Our experience over many decades has been that all the woods we use work very well, and regarding tone, the banjo body size, tone ring, and set-up all effect the tone more than the type of wood used.

 OME offers three types of wood finishes: tung oil penetrating varnish, satin lacquer, and high gloss lacquer.
-On our Old-time and Vintage Series mahogany and walnut, we use several coats of a penetrating tung oil varnish.
+On our Old-time and Vintage Series mahogany, cherry, and walnut, we use several coats of a penetrating tung oil varnish.
 This finish penetrates the wood and protects it from the elements while producing a natural look and feel with a very smooth surface.
 Dings and scratches which, might occur on this type of finish, can also be more easily repaired than on a surface finish such as lacquer or urethane.

 For Old-time and Vintage Series maple which is normally stained, we use several coats of satin lacquer to protect and enhance the woods.
 On OME Professional, Custom, and Artist Series instruments we offer a variety of custom colors and use several coats of hand sanded and polished high gloss lacquer to give an optical quality finish to bring out the full beauty of the wood.